Green Infrastructure Strategy

-The Action Plan [pdf document, 9.82MB] identifies key projects across the Borough, many make better use of our green space whilst others will create new green spaces in key locations by 2026.
+The Action Plan [pdf document, 9.82MB] identifies important projects across the Borough, many make better use of our green space whilst others will create new green spaces in important locations by 2026.

 The documents can be viewed or downloaded on this page.
 All documents are also available from the Town Hall and our libraries during normal office hours.
 You can also buy a hard copy – the strategy and action plan are £12 each and the guide is £20 (all costs include p&p) contact [email protected].